merjemmm/WA-EV-Analysis/README.md

 | 2024-04-30 00:00:00 | Clallam      |                            30 |                        21408 |            21438 |

 This plot shows the number of registered Electric Vehicles for every county in Washington State.
 As shown, King County has the most EVs of any county.
-However, it also has almost double the population that Pierce, the county with the second largest amount of EVS, does (https://www.census.gov/quickfacts/kingcountywashington, https://www.census.gov/quickfacts/piercecountywashington).
+However, it also has almost double the population that Pierce, the county with the second largest amount of EVS, does ([King County Population](https://www.census.gov/quickfacts/kingcountywashington), [Pierce County Population](https://www.census.gov/quickfacts/piercecountywashington)).

 <iframe
   src="asset_plots/all_count_plot_p2a.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>

 We can also look at the aggregate populations of vehicles in Washington.
 Pay attention to the scales because there are close to 6 million non-Electric Vehicles, while only around 170 thousand Electric Vehicles in all of Washington at the beginning of 2024.
-The state is still mostly using gas based vehicles instead of teh more sustainable possibility.
+The state is still mostly using gas based vehicles instead of the more sustainable possibility.

 <iframe
   src="asset_plots/non_ev_all_v_plot_p2c.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>

 <iframe
   src="asset_plots/wa_ev_plot_p2d.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>